Missing-Pieces/Missing-Pieces/API.md

 `/games`

 ### _handleSearch:_
-_GET /games?query={search%20string}_
+_**GET** `/games?query={search%20string}`_
-  - "search string" is name of game to search for via BGA
+  - "search string" is name of game to search for via BGA, captured from user input
   - spaces in search string will be encoded as `%20`

 **Expected Response:**
-  - Server will need to fetch & transform data from BGA
+  - Server will need to fetch & transform search data from BGA
 ```jsonc
 [
   {